The Conjuring 2: Plot

 In 1976, paranormal investigators Ed and Lorraine Warren investigate the Amityville murders at the Amityville house, to determine if a demonic presence was truly responsible for Ronald DeFeo Jr. killing his entire family on November 13, 1974, and the subsequent haunting incident involving the Lutz family.
-During a seance, Lorraine is drawn into a vision where she relives the murders and encounters a demonic nun figure.
-She then witnesses Ed being impaled, badly frightening her.
+During a seance, Lorraine is drawn into a vision where she encounters a demonic nun figure and witnesses Ed being impaled.

-In 1977, the Hodgson family begins to experience strange occurrences in their home in the London borough of Enfield after Janet, the second-oldest of four children, plays with a ouija board.
-Janet starts to sleepwalk and converses in her dreams with an entity in the form of an angry elderly man who sits in the family's armchair, insisting the house is his.
-Eventually, the Hodgson siblings and their mother Peggy witness paranormal events, terrifying them into seeking refuge with their neighbors.
+One year later, the Hodgson family begins to experience strange occurrences in their home in the London borough of Enfield after Janet, the second-oldest of four children, plays with a ouija board.
+Janet sleepwalks and converses with the entity of an angry elderly man.
 When the media attempts to interview the family, Janet is possessed by the elderly man, Bill Wilkins, who previously lived and died in the house.
-As Janet shows more signs of demonic possession, the story eventually reaches the Warrens, and their assistance is requested to prove whether or not Janet's possession is a hoax.
-Lorraine, fearful that her vision of Ed's death may become reality, warns him not to get involved.
-She has another vision of the demonic nun in Ed's study.
-The demon says its name, which Lorraine scratches into her Bible in a trance.
+The Warrens are requested to prove whether Janet's demonic possession is a hoax.
+Lorraine, fearful that her vision of Ed's death may become reality, has another vision of the demonic nun in which the demon says its name.
+She scratches the name into her Bible in a trance.